-QUESTION Y N NA DESCRIPTION & EVIDENCE INDICATOR 4: REPORTING 1.
-Is there inconsistent reporting on COI engagement and dialogue activities?
-Indicator 4 Level B 2.
-Is there some internal reporting on community engagement and dialogue?
-Indicato Level B If you have answered "Yes" to all the Level B questions, continue to the Level A questions.
-If you have not answered "Yes" to all the Level B questions, assess the facility as a Level C. Indicator 4 Level A 1.
-Does reporting on community engagement and dialogue activities occur and include responses to COI on concerns raised by them?
-Indicato Level A If you have answered "Yes" to all the Level A quantum answered "Yes" to all the Level A questions, as 1.
-Are responses to COI concerns publicly reported on a regular basis?
-Indicator 4 Level AA 2.
-Do opportunities exist for COI to provide feedback on public reporting?
-Indic Leve If you have answered "Yes" to all the Level AA questions, continue to the Level AAA questions.
-If you have not answered "Yes" to all the Level AA questions, assess the facility as a Level A. Do COI provide input into the scope of public reporting?
-Indicator 4 Level AAA 2.
-Is COI feedback on engagement and dialogue processes and outcomes actively sought and reported publicly?
-Indic Level If you have answered "Yes" to all the Level AAA questions, assess the facility as a Level AAA.
-If you have not answered "Yes" to all the Level AAA questions, assess the facility as a Level AA.
-ASSESSED LEVEL OF PERFORMANCE FOR INDICATOR 4 1 Level:
+QUESTION Υ N NA DESCRIPTION & EVIDENCE INDICATOR 4: REPORTING Indicator 4 Level B Is there some internal reporting on community engagement and dialogue?
+Indicato Level B If you have answered "Yes" to all of the Level B questions, continue to the Level A questions.
+If you have not answered "Yes" to all of the Level B questions, assess the facility as a Level C. Does reporting on community engagement and dialogue activities occur?
+Indicator 4 Level A Does reporting include responses to COIs on concerns raised by them?
+Indicato Level A If you have answered "Yes" to all of the Level A questions, continue to the Level AA questions.
+If you have not answered "Yes" to all of the Level A questions, assess the facility as a Level B. Are responses to COI concerns publicly reported on a regular basis?
+Indicator 4 Level AA Do opportunities exist for COI to provide feedback on public reporting?
+Indicator Level AA If you have answered "Yes" to all of the Level AA questions, continue to the Level AAA questions.
+If you have not answered "Yes" to all of the Level AA questions, assess the facility as a Level A. Do COI provide input into the scope of public reporting?
+Indicator 4 Level AAA Is COI feedback on engagement and dialogue processes and outcomes actively sought and reported publicly?
+Indic If you have answered "Yes" to all of the Level AAA questions, assess the facility as a Level AAA.
+If you have not answered "Yes" to all of the Level AAA questions, assess the facility as a Level AA.
+ASSESSED LEVEL OF PERFORMANCE FOR INDICATOR 4 Level: